Guide to Showings, Keyboxes, and Showing Service

 - Security and Control

-Electronic Memory Keyboxes can only be opened by a Realtor with an electronic key.
-Every keybox has a unique number, and all Realtors have their own electronic key, which also has a unique number.
+Electronic Memory Keyboxes can only be opened by a real estate agent with an electronic key.
+Every keybox has a unique number, and all real estate agents have their own electronic key, which also has a unique number.
 All keyboxes and electronic keys record access information.
 If there is ever a problem, your listing agent can find out exactly who entered the home and at what time.
 Another desirable feature is that Electronic Memory Keyboxes can't be opened by anyone after 9pm or before 9am.

 - Allows you to avoid being home during showings